josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 All right, yes, it's true that we have plenty, both in reserves, and in new supplies continuously coming aboard.
 And yes, we have a great many projects coming up that will require extra hands.
 That's all thanks to the many successful partnerships and trading systems you've been a part of engineering.
 And again, we thank you all for your service in these endeavors.

-Please know that we'll think of you fondly as we continue reaping the benefits of your labor long after you've&nbsp;gone.
+Please know that we'll think of you fondly as we continue reaping the benefits of your labor long after you've gone.

 So yes, there's plenty to go around, thanks largely to all of you.
 We admit it.
 No shortage of work to be done, either, and we are sorry on that front.